 Since 2008, Ali “Ari” has led the Firm’s efforts in corporate and litigation matters, including complex matters before the United States District Court for the Northern District of California (San Francisco), United States District Court for the Central District of California (Los Angeles), United States District Court for the Eastern District of Texas, the United States Court of Appeals for the Ninth Circuit, and in California state courts, where he was first admitted to practice law.

-In addition to serving as the managing attorney of the Firm, Ali has held positions with the U.S. House of Representatives Committee on Energy & Commerce, various technology companies, WilmerHale LLP, and the City of Boston Law Department.
+In addition to serving as the managing attorney for the Firm, Ali has also held positions with the United States Congress, House of Representatives Committee on Energy & Commerce, WilmerHale LLP, the City of Boston Law Department, and various technology companies in Silicon Valley.

 - Lead trial counsel.
-Case No. CU12-078757, California Superior Court, before the Hon.
+Prevailing Party.
+Unfair business practices trial, held before the Hon.
 Sean P. Dowling.
-Led trial efforts on behalf of the Firm’s client, the plaintiff, after filing a complaint for breach of contract, unfair business practices, and employment law claims.
-Victory for the Firm.
-The trial court entered judgment in favor of the Firm’s client in finding that Defendants’ corporate officers and directors’ business practices violated California Business and Professions Code § 17200 in their individual personal capacities separate and apart from the corporation.
+The trial court entered judgment in favor of the Firm’s client finding that Defendants’ corporate officers and directors’ business practices violated California Business and Professions Code § 17200 in their individual personal capacities, separate and apart from the corporation.
 Attorney’s fees and costs awarded to the client.

 - Lead trial counsel.
 Patent Litigation, defense of, based on claims of infringement of visual voice mail technology, in Klausner Technologies, Inc. v.
 Halloo Communications, Inc., Case No. 6:12-cv-00174-LED (U.S. District Court, Eastern District of Texas).

 - Corporate Governance.
-General Counsel, California Institute of Computer Assisted Surgery, Inc., Doctorbase, Inc. Corporate representation and in-house counsel, including organization, formation, mergers and acquisitions, employee matters, financings, stock transactions, intellectual property and contracts.
+General Counsel for California Institute of Computer Assisted Surgery, Inc., Doctorbase, Inc., etc. Overseeing corporate governance, stock transactions, mergers, acquisitions, licensing, employment matters, financings, intellectual property and contracts.

 - Lead trial counsel.
-Settlement through Mediation.
-The Firm represented the plaintiff-employee in Case No. CGC-14-538165, for wrongful [employment] termination (discrimination based on race and ethnicity, religion) in the Superior Court of State of California, County of San Francisco.
-Case settled favorably for Firm’s client prior to trial and involved claims for, inter alia, wrongful termination and violation of the Unfair Competition Law, California Business and Professions Code § 17200.
+Employment litigation.
+Firm represented plaintiff-employee for wrongful termination (discrimination based on race and ethnicity, religion) in the Superior Court of State of California, County of San Francisco, involving claims for, inter alia, wrongful termination and violation of the Unfair Competition Law, California Business and Professions Code § 17200.

 - Lead trial counsel.
-Representation of employee-plaintiff for wrongful termination [discrimination based on gender and sex] in Superior Court of State of California, County of San Francisco.
-Case settled for Firm’s client well in advance of trial for a confidential settlement amount.
+Representation of plaintiff for wrongful termination and discrimination based on pregnancy, gender and sex in Superior Court of State of California, County of San Francisco.
+Case settled for Firm’s client on confidential terms.

 - Lead trial counsel.
 Defense of small business in claims under California Labor Code.
 Case resolved quickly in favor of Firm’s client in less than a year, with no concession of liability.

 - Appellate Litigation.
-Successful affirmance of trial court’s decision, before three-judge appeals panel before the Sixth District Court of Appeals, affirming ruling on First Amendment, free speech, tort, defamation, and Anti-SLAPP issues.
+Successful affirmance of trial court’s decision, before three-judge appeals panel before the Sixth District Court of Appeals, affirming ruling on First Amendment, free speech, defamation, and constitutional law issues.

 - Lead trial counsel.
-Representation of defendant, the CEO of the company, in a three-week jury trial, before the Hon.
+Representation of defendant, the CEO of the company, in 3-week jury trial, before the Hon.
 Sean P. Dowling in the Superior Court of California.
 The Firm won dismissal of the plaintiff’s main claims, via directed verdict motion, before case submitted to jury.

 - Lead trial counsel.
 Representation on behalf of plaintiff-patentee in litigation styled as California Institute of Computer Assisted Surgery, Inc. v.
 Med-Surgical Services, Inc. et al. Patent and technology litigation based on IP portfolio consisting of methods and apparatuses for robotic surgery and medical applications.